Baracoa, Cuba: Ultimate Travel Guide

 Map of Baracoa Cuba

 Baracoa is small, so it’s quite easy to navigate, even if it’s your first time visiting.
-You’ll have no trouble walking almost everywhere, and shared or private taxis can take you outside of town to beaches and hiking spots.
+You’ll have no trouble walking almost everywhere and shared or private taxis can take you outside of town to beaches and hiking spots.

 In this map of Baracoa, we’ve included all the spots that we love in this charming town and all the places we mention in this article.
 From tiny local restaurants to Baracoa’s best beaches, you’ll find everything you need in Baracoa for your ultimate visit.
 You can even download this map and keep it handy for your trip to Baracoa!